 "I'm just ecstatic," Helmer told The Washington Post. "[Trumpet] has a lot of attitude and he's a little crazy."

 Not all bloodhounds live a life like Trumpet, traversing from one dog show to the next (though many are "crazy" like Helmer says).
 What these hounds are best suited for is using their noses.
 Bloodhounds, with their floppy skin and lanky ears, are the quintessential tracking dogs, and there's good reason.

-While all types of dogs, including German shepherds and Labrador retrievers, can sniff out convicts, cadavers and victims of disasters, the dogs with floppy ears seem to be the best at what they do.
+While all types of dogs, including German shepherds and Labrador retrievers, can sniff out convicts, cadavers and even bombs, the dogs with floppy ears — like bloodhounds — seem to be the best at what they do.

 For one thing, regardless of breed, dogs have amazing noses.
 With more than 220 million olfactory receptors, experts say a dog's sense of smell is thousands of times more sensitive than a human's.
-Moreover, dogs with floppy ears, such as bloodhounds, coon hounds, Bassett hounds and others are exceedingly good trackers.
+Moreover, dogs with floppy ears, such as bloodhounds, coon hounds, Bassett hounds and others, are exceedingly good trackers.
 Bloodhounds in particular rarely make a sound on the trail and all that loose skin on their faces helps hold the scent.